Kitsune-Wunker/Kitsune-Wunker/README.md

-- Hi, I’m Kit
 - Bsc Biochemistry student in the UK
-- Interested in Protein Engineering (and other SynBio topics)
+- Interested in ProteinDesign/ Engineering (and other SynBio topics)
 - and by extension interested in protein simulation, substrate docking etc...